good-loop/doc/pages/policy/privacy-policy.md

  - Much of our data is genuinely anonymous - it could not be used to identify the person.

 See our [GDPR Policy](data-gdpr-policy) for more details.

+Data is retained whilst it has use for the purpose it was collected.
+We review data retention periodically.
+Once data has served its purpose, or if you withdraw consent or request data be deleted, we will remove your data in a timely manner.
+Traces of data may remain for upto 3 months, as we use backup systems as part of providing a robust and auditable service.

 To see and manage the data we might hold about you - please see the [My.Good-Loop app](https://my.good-loop.com).